WolfGreyDev/syncify-dawn-example-dev/readme.md

 > I have yet to get this working as I'm extremely unfamiliar with GitHub actions and seem to run into permission errors.
 However, I'm assured this is the way and simple to set up.
 Once I have a working template and instructions, I'll update this repo.

 > I'd welcome any guidance to setting this up properly.

+### Why use esbuild again if it didn't do what I wanted in the first place.

+Really, after spending a day and a half diving into esbuild to understand why it's used, I felt it was a better option out of the inbuilt options.

+I've tried a webpack approach where I'd copy the files and then ran a plugin to minimize it.
+Yeah it worked, but it felt clunky and detached from the build process.

+Even though the esbuild implementation is a separate instance of esbuild running right after Syncify's instance, it is virtually instant.
+This makes me *feel* like it's apart of the package.

+Is the actual implementation jank?
+Absolutely.
+But it works and does what I need it to do.
+It doesn't produce as optimal scripts as a completely minified script, but it gets close enough without complaining.

+### Why am I using a bash script?

+I could have dove in and grabbed a plugin for esbuild or again with webpack.
+But KISS was in full force when I wanted this solution.
+So long as you know what you're doing, bash scripts can be useful for simple tasks.

 ## Notes
 - I use the VSCode extension [Liquid](https://marketplace.visualstudio.com/items?itemName=sissel.shopify-liquid) and **you should too**.
 This repo is already set up for your project auto-completions and basic formatting (which you can change).
 You can customize these settings in the `.liquidrc` file.